chmontgomery/gulp-nice-package/readme.md

 I know, it seems a bit terse.
 The reasoning is, you may want to pipe other transforms onto the stream and, if an error is thrown, the pipe will cease and you have no way to continue.
-A valid use case may be to actually fix the the package.json file programmatically if it's invalid.
+A valid use case may be to actually fix the the package.json file programmatically if it's invalid, e.g. with [gulp-shrinkwrap](https://github.com/chmontgomery/gulp-shrinkwrap).

 [npm-url]: https://npmjs.org/package/gulp-nice-package
 [npm-image]: http://img.shields.io/npm/v/gulp-nice-package.svg